syedtoheedgillani/Notificate/README.md

 **Usage:**

 Implementing the Notificate plugin into your Moodle instance is straightforward.
-Consult the provided documentation for installation and configuration instructions.
+To obtain the code, feel free to reach out to me on [Upwork](https://www.upwork.com/freelancers/~0188ff047bab91ab3c).
 Customize notification intervals and thresholds to align with your institution's policies and student needs.